Last updated on May 20th, 2023 at 03:12 pm

-The Aloe genus includes more than 580 species of fleshy-leaved plants known as succulents.
+The Aloe genus includes more than 580 fleshy-leaved plants known as succulents.
 The most popular member of this genus is aloe vera, known scientifically as Aloe Barbadensis Miller.

 Aloes are part of the Asphodelaceae family and the Asparagales order.
 Aloes and lilies are related but have little obvious resemblance.

-The term aloe is derived from the Arabic word “alloeh” which means a shining and bitter substance, an obvious reference to the gel within its leaves.
+Aloe is derived from the Arabic word “alloeh,” a shining and bitter substance, an obvious reference to the gel within its leaves.

-Aloe flowers and leaves are strongly alkaline containing potent polyphenols and enzymes that are rich in anti-oxidants.
-The extract, whether used topically, or ingested helps the body to cleanse itself and maintain a state of equilibrium, delaying the aging process.
+Aloe flowers and leaves are strongly alkaline containing potent polyphenols and enzymes rich in antioxidants.
+The extract, whether used topically or ingested, helps the body to cleanse itself and maintain a state of equilibrium, delaying the aging process.

-Alexander often visited regions and islands, where groves of aloe plants flourished, to heal the soldiers’ wounds during his Persian campaigns.
+Alexander the Great often visited regions and islands where groves of aloe plants flourished to heal the soldiers’ wounds during his Persian campaigns.

-The extract from the leaves is an essential ingredient in various cosmetics, skin and hair care products.
+The leaf extract is essential in various cosmetics, skin, and hair care products.
 It has long been a part of alternative medicines to combat stomach ailments such as constipation and infections.
 The plant is also gaining popularity as a gourmet food.

 Not surprisingly, the yellow flowers represent protection and healing on a holistic level from the ravages of diseases and the ill effects of aging.

-The red flowers stand for enduring life and vitality amid hostile circumstances such as the desert landscape.
+The red flowers stand for enduring life and vitality amid hostile circumstances like the desert landscape.
 A persevering attitude perfectly sums up the message of these strikingly bright flowers.